vasvi1203/Principles-of-Programming-Languages/README.md

    - Harmonic divisor numbers :  They are positive integers whose divisors have a integer harmonic value.

 #### ***Assignment 2***
+1. To run _factorial.c_, execute the command : gcc factorial.c and then ./a.out on linux
+2. To run _recursive.c_, execute the command : gcc -fno-stack-protector recursive.c and then ./a.out on linux
+2. Pdfs of Stack Frames of respective programs are attached [here](https://github.com/vasvi1203/PPL/tree/master/Assignment2).

 #### ***Assignment 3***
 1. To run the program, execute the command : python animals_shapes.py or python3 animals_shapes.py